A Digi-Fitting is a fitting you can do at home.

 Digi-Fitting Etiquette

-We’re not expecting professional photos; your smartphone will be enough.
-But Digi-Fittings need to be full-length - we need to be able to see your clearly from head to toe.
+Digi-Fittings must be full-length - we need to see your clearly from head to toe since shoes are part of the costume.

-If you have no friend or family member to help you take pictures, we encourage you to prop your phone up and place a countdown timer on the camera.
-Like Self-Tapes, Digi-Fittings become so much easier if you own a phone tripod or ring light.
-This is a small business expense that’s arguably an essential tool in an SA’s arsenal.
-Your Full-Length photos will improve overnight.
+Like Self-Tapes, Digi-Fittings become much easier if you own a phone tripod or ring light.
+This small business expense is a valuable tool in an SA’s arsenal that will improve your full-length pics overnight.

 Please upload the photos in the correct destination as instructed.